apannala13/CS/system_designs/distributed_message_queue.md

     - front end consults metadata service to find what backend host to send data to
     - message is sent to a selected backend host and data is replicated
     - when Get message call comes, front end talks to metadata service to identify a backend host that stores the data.

+- Backend Hosts Options:
+    - Option A: Leader Follower:
+        - All requests for a queue go to a leader instance.
+Ex:
+            - Send message request comes to front end instance
+            - Message comes to queue with ID of Q1
+            - Front end service calls metadata service to identify leader backend instance for this queue
+            - Let's assume backend instance B is a leader for Q1. the message is sent to the leader, and the leader is fully responsible for data replication.
+            - When a receive message comes to the front end instance, it also makes a request to meta data service to identify the leader for the queue.
+            - The message is then retrieved from the leader instance and leader is responsible for cleaning up the original message and the replicas.
+            - We can use an in cluster manager like Zookeeper for leader election and management.
+It is responsible for maintaining the mapping between queues, leaders and followers.
+It has to be reliable, scalable and performant.
+    - Option B: Small cluster of independent hosts
+        - Small set of clusters, each cluster consisting of 3-4 machines distributed across several data centers:
+            - When send message request comes in, call metadata service to identify which cluster is responsible for storing messages for the Q1 queue.
+            - make a call to a randomly selected instance in the cluster, and the instance is responsible for data replication across all nodes in the cluster.
+            - When receive message request comes in and we identified which cluster stores messages for the Q1 queue, we once again call a randomly selected host and retrieve the message.
+            - The host is responsible for message cleanup.
+            - We no longer need a component for leader election, but still need something to help manage queue to cluster assignments.
+We can call this out cluster manager.
+This component will be response for maintaining mapping between queues and clusters.
+    - In cluster manager:
+        - Manages queue assignments within the cluster.
+        - Maintains a list of hosts in the cluster
+        - Monitors heartbeats from hosts.
+        - Deals with leader and follower failures.
+        - Splits queue into partitions, each partition gets leader server
+    - Out cluster manager:
+        - Manages queue assignment among clusters
+        - Maintains a list of clusters
+        - Monitors each cluster health
+        - Deals with overheated clusters
+        - Splits queue across several clusters, so messages are equally distributed across clusters.
+- What else?
+    - Queue creation and deletion:
+        - Queue can be auto created, for ex. when first message for queue hits front end service.
+        - Can define an API for queue creation, allows more control over queue config params.
+        - Deletion is more sensitive; cannot expose deleteQueue API via public REST endpoint.
+Rather, should be exposed thru CLI utility for experienced admins.
+    - Message Deletion:
+        - One option is not to delete a message right after it was consumed.
+In this case, consumers have to be responsible for what they already consumed.
+Need to maintain order for messages in the queue and keep track of offset, which is the position of a message within the queue.
+Messages can then be deleted several days later by a job.
+Used by Apache Kafka.
+        - Second option is to do something similar to Amazon SQS.
+Messages are not deleted immediately, but marked as invisible so that other consumers may not get already retrieved messages.
+Consumer that retrieves the messages calls a deleteMessage API to delete message from Backend host.
+Otherwise, message becomes visible and may be delivered and processed twice.
+    - Message Replication:
+        - Can be replicated synchronously or asynchonoursly.
+            - Synchronously means that when the backend host receives new message, it waits until data is replicated to other hosts.
+Only if replication is fully completed, successful message is returned to producer.
+                - Higher durability, higher latency for send message operation.
+            - Conversely, asynchronous replication means that response is returned back to a producer as soon as message is stored on a single backend host.
+Message is later replicated to other hosts.
+                - More performant, but doesn't guarantee that message will survive backend host failure.
+    - Message Delivery Guarantees:
+        - At most once when messages may be lost but are never redelivered.
+        - At least once when messages are never lost but may be redelivered.
+        - Exactly once, where each message is delivered once and only once.
+            - Hard to achieve, as there are many points of failure in distributed message queues.
+E.g. producer may fail to deliver multiple times, data replication may fail, consumers may fail to retrieve or process the message.
+Most distributed message queues today support at least once delivery due to this, as it provides a good balance between durability, availability and performance.
+    - Push vs Pull:
+        - With pull model, consumer constantly sends retrieve message requests and when new message is available in the queue, It is sent back to the consumer.
+            - Used by Kafka.
+Easier to
+        - With push, consumer is constantly not bombarding front end service with receive calls.
+            - Instead, consumer is notified when new message arrives to the queue.
+        - From a distributed message queue perspective, pull is easier to implement.
+From a consumer perspective, we need to do more work if we pull.
+    - FIFO:
+        - Oldest message in a queue is always processed first.
+Hard to maintain strict order in distributed systems.
+Many distributed solutions do not guarantee a strict order or have limitations around throughput, as queue cannot be fast while doing additional validations and coordination to guarantee a struct order.
+    - Security:
+        - Messages are securely transferred to and from a queue.
+Encryption using SSL and HTTPS helps to protect messages in transit.
+Also encrypt messages while storing them on backend hosts.
+    - Monitoring:
+        - Monitor components or micro services that we build: front end, metadata and backend service, as well as provide visibility into customer’s experiences.
+        - In other words, we need to monitor health of our distributed queue system and give customers ability to track state of their queues.
+Each service we build has to emit metrics and write log data.
+As operators of these services, we need to create dashboards for each microservice and setup alerts.
+Customers of queue have to be able to setup dashboards and set up alerts as well.
+        - Integration with monitoring system is required.